aurimontem/phs/week_2/README.md

 Now that we are familiar with the output format, let's use `grep` to grab only the lines we need from the file.
 Once again, the '^' tells `grep` to only match '@' symbols at the beginning of a line.
+Note that the syntax of regular experessions (e.g. how we are using `^`) is preserved across programs.
 We can save these energies and deltas by redirecting the stdout of grep to another file, 'dextran_energies.out'.

 ```bash
 % grep '^@' dextran_qm_dft.out